Assign Licenses to Registered Products

 •The Edit Assigned Licenses dialog will list only currently active licenses for that product.
 Licenses for other Altova products will not be listed.

 •Licenses that have been assigned already—for example, to another installation of the product on the network—will have their check boxes checked.
 So only unchecked licenses may be selected.

 •The # column indicates for how many CPU cores or users (or, in the case of older MobileTogether Servers, how many MobileTogether Clients) a license is valid.

 Select the license you wish to assign.
 The license's check box will be checked.
 The total number of CPU cores licensed for that product will be listed near the top left of the dialog as Max licensed CPU cores (see screenshot above).
 You can select more licenses if you wish to increase the number of licensed CPU cores.
 The Max licensed CPU cores in this case will then be the sum of the CPU cores of all the selected licenses.

 After selecting the license/s, click Apply Changes.
 The license/s will be assigned to that product and displayed in the Client Management tab (see screenshot below).
 This screenshot shows that a 16-CPU-core license for Altova RaptorXML+XBRL has been assigned to the client machine.

-If an Altova server products allow single-thread execution, an option for Single-thread execution will be available.
+If an Altova server product allows single-thread execution, an option for Single-thread execution will be available.
 In these cases, if an Altova server-product license for only one core is available in the license pool, a machine with multiple cores can be assigned this one-core license.
 In such a case, the machine will run that product on a single core.
 Processing will therefore be slower, because multi-threading (which is possible on multiple cores) will not be available.
 The product will be executed in single thread mode on that machine.

 To assign a single-core license to a multiple-core machine, in LicenseServer, select the Limit to single thread execution check box for that product.